 In 2015, he completed his training as a Consultant Orthodontist at Sheffield and Chesterfield and in 2016 was appointed as Consultant at Queen’s Medical Centre.

-I graduated as a Dentist in my hometown.
-After my graduation, I wanted to achieve one of my lifelong ambitions, which was to travel and experience the life and culture in a different country.
-Since my arrival in 2007 I have been working in Primary Care dentistry, allowing me to utilise my dental skills to deliver high standards of dental treatment to a variety of different patients.
+She graduated as a Dentist in her hometown.
+After graduating, Maria wanted to achieve one of her lifelong ambitions, which was to travel and experience life and culture in a different country.
+Since her arrival in 2007, she has been working in Primary Care dentistry, allowing her to utilise her dental skills to deliver high standards of dental treatment to a variety of different patients.

-During the past few years I haven’t stopped learning and improving my knowledge in the field of dentistry and one of my main interests is Orthodontics as well as Oral Surgery.
-This has led me to achieve a Postgraduate Certificate in Orthodontics and to work voluntarily with Mercy Ships (a non- profit organization which does charitable work) in Sierra Leone.
-This experience I found very challenging but yet rewarding at the same time.
+During the past few years, Maria hasn’t stopped learning and improving her knowledge in the field of dentistry and her main interests is Orthodontics as well as Oral Surgery.
+She achieved a Postgraduate Certificate in Orthodontics and worked voluntarily with Mercy Ships (a non-profit organisation that does charitable work) in Sierra Leone.
+Maria says she found this experience ‘very challenging yet rewarding at the same time.'

-As you can guess from my introduction, I like to travel along with meeting different people and sharing their culture.
-I love learning new languages and I am proud to say that I can talk perfect Spanish, English (with an accent!) as well as intermediate French.
-In my spare time I enjoy physical activities such as Yoga, Trekking in the countryside, along with cycling.
-I also have a passion for cooking.
+Maria likes to travel along with meeting different people and sharing their culture.
+She loves learning new languages and is proud to say that she can talk perfect Spanish, English (with an accent!) as well as intermediate French.
+Outside of dentistry, Maria enjoys physical activities such as Yoga, trekking in the countryside, along with cycling.
+She also has a passion for cooking.

-I would consider myself to be very patient, considerate, empathetic and a good communicator, qualities, which I believe are vital for patient care.
+Maria considers herself to be very patient, considerate, empathetic and a good communicator, qualities, which she believes are vital for patient care.